bterwijn/invocation_tree/README.md

 ```
 ![invocation tree](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/students.gif)

-Each node in the tree represents a function call, and its color indicates its current state:
+Each node in the tree represents a function call, and its color indicates its state:

  - White: The function is currently being executed (it is at the top of the call stack).
- - Green: The function is paused and will resume execution later (it is lower on the call stack).
+ - Green: The function is paused and will resume execution later (it is lower down on the call stack).
  - Red: The function has completed execution and returned (it has been removed from the call stack).

 For every function, the package displays its **local variables** and **return value**.
 Changes to these values over time are highlighted using bold text and gray shading to make them easy to track.